 - Ensure they are written in lower-case, separated by hyphens (-).

 - It is important to use detailed keywords so that your listing can inherit the product’s attributes in the same node mentioned above.

 After you have discovered the right keyword with the help of BTG, the next step is Keyword Research.
 You shouldn’t just blindly use the keywords but rather should include the most relevant ones associated with your product.

 This helps your listing to show on top whenever a buyer searches for it.
-You can use SellerApp keyword tool to find out some good keywords in no time.
+You can use the SellerApp keyword tool to find out some good keywords in no time.

-Also, while writing your product title, Amazon recommends you to include the Brand name in the beginning.
+Also, while writing your product title, Amazon recommends you include the Brand name in the beginning.
 This is a best practice to be followed while writing your title.
 Moreover, this also increases brand awareness and gains more trust.